wp-cli/handbook/_posts/2016-04-14-restful-wp-cli-update-3.md

 ### Get involved!

-I have dozens of ideas for a more RESTful WP-CLI, and would love for your feedback, questions, and discussion:
+I have dozens of ideas for a more RESTful WP-CLI:

 * Render the help docs in formats like API Blueprint and Swagger [[#36](https://github.com/danielbachhuber/wp-rest-cli/issues/36)]
+* Introduce `wp rest * generate` to generate mock data in the format your application expects.
+* Introduce `wp rest * diff` to be able to diff the state of two different WordPresses, a la [Dictator](https://github.com/danielbachhuber/dictator).
+* Figure out an elegant aliases implementation, so `--http=http://daniel:daniel@wordpress-develop.dev` becomes `@wpdev` [[#2039](https://github.com/wp-cli/wp-cli/issues/2039)]

+And I want to hear your ideas too!
+As well as any feedback, questions, or violent dissent.
+[Get involved on Github](https://github.com/danielbachhuber/wp-rest-cli/issues).